membraneframework/membrane_tutorials/videoroom/5_ImplementingClientsApplication.md

  How about you trying to implement the rest of the callbacks on your own?
 Please refer to the [documentation]() and think where you can use methods from ```./assets/src/room_ui.ts```.
- Below you will find the expected result (callback implementation) for each of the methods - it might not be the best implementation...but it is the implementation can afford!
+ Below you will find the expected result (callback implementation) for each of the methods - it might not be the best implementation...but this is the implementation you can afford!
  Seriously speaking - we have split some of these callbacks implementation into multiple functions, according to some good practices and we consider it to be a little bit...cleaner ;)

  #### onJoinError